When you are away

 If you buy something in the EU you are entitled to the same consumer rights as if you bought it in Ireland.

 If you get home and discover a problem, it is very unlikely that you will be able to return the goods in person.
-You should contact the European Consumer Centre Ireland (ECC Ireland), who will explain your rights and suggest remedies.
+You can contact the European Consumer Centre Ireland (ECC Ireland) through its contact form, who will explain your rights and suggest remedies.
+The ECC can help if you purchased the goods in another EU country, Norway, Iceland or the United Kingdom and have exhausted the trader’s complaints process first.

-- Find out what your rights are if your flight is cancelled or delayed at flightrights.ie.
+- Find out what your rights are if your flight is cancelled or delayed at IAA.ie.
 Also, find out how to complain about lost luggage.

 - If you book a package holiday, the travel agent or tour operator is responsible for making sure your holiday runs smoothly.
 You can complain to them if you are not happy with any element of your holiday.